 Teens have it worse today than back in my day growing up.
 I have counselled and worked with teens for over 16 years who all have told me they feel like they are the only one struggling.
 Of course, this is not the case and I felt I needed to write Am I the Only One?
 Struggling Being A Teen to ensure every teen out there they are not alone.
 Children rely on us to teach them coping skills but it seems adults aren’t making the time or lacking them as well.
 Our hectic and frantic lifestyles don’t do us any favours either.
 My teen book has won two international awards.

 My blog is a mixture of information derived from research to my personal and professional experiences.
 I hope you find something here that is valuable that you can apply to your life or give you a few ‘aha’ moments..

-My radio show, Life Happens Let’s Talk, is every Monday morning.
-You can listen on Voice America Radio Network Empowerment Channel.
-Feel free to call in during the show!
+My radio show, Life Happens Let’s Talk, is still available on the Voice America Radio Network Empowerment Channel.

 I am also the Executive Director of an Indigenous Child and Family Services Agency in Saskatoon, Canada.